- Specifications

 type: 'warning',

-message: 'Contract was canceled before the start of supply and therefore cannot be terminated.'
+message: 'Contract was cancelled before the start of delivery and therefore cannot be terminated.'

 );